 Tax Planning with your Accountant

-Having the Tax Flow Forecast at hand, makes for a great start to a conversation with your accountant.
+Having the Tax Flow Forecast at hand makes for a great start to a conversation with your accountant.
 Use this report to discuss how taxes are impacting your cash flow.
-Or, to evaluate your payment options early so you can plan for that upcoming tax bill.
+Or, use it to manage your payment options early so you can plan for that upcoming tax bill.
 Here are some of our thoughts on Tax Planning with your Accountant.